leggedrobotics/workflows/best-practices/collaboration/README.md

 ## Two Main Developers
 - Follow Single Main Developer guide.
-- Before merging a branch into `main` rebase to the latest main release.
 - Each `pull request` to main has to be approved by the other developer.

 ## Multiple Developers
-- Add CI/CD Integration, GitHub Actions are handy
+- Add CI/CD Integration, GitHub Actions are handy.
-- Automated code-formatting and checking
+- Automated code-formatting and checking.
-- Automated unit testing
+- Automated unit testing.